By the end of this article, you should have the knowledge and resources to “check the box” in these areas…

 To leverage the CAC concept even further, calculate your average customer lifetime value (CLV).
 To do that, multiply the average yearly (or monthly) order total per customer times the number of years (or months) the average customer continues to order from you.

 If your eyes are glazing over just thinking about those terms, don’t worry.
 We’re not going to take the math any further than we’ve already gone.
-If you don’t want to work with the numbers, just keep reading.

 Our aim here is to talk about ways to lower the cost of acquiring a new customer.
 That will have a positive effect on ROI, no matter how closely you can calculate the metrics.
 It is good to have a reference point to monitor, though.
 To get started, all you need is a best-effort approximation.